llamanator-project/ollama-bench/README.md

 ## Usage

-1. Clone this repo: `git clone https://github.com/llamanator-project/ollama-bench.git`
+1. Clone this repo `git clone https://github.com/llamanator-project/ollama-bench.git` and `cd ollama-bench`
 2. Add a bank of prompts as a `somefile.txt` format with each prompt on a new line separated by a comma.
-Refer to the files in the `./sample-prompts` dir for the format, or just use one of the samples for your run.
+Refer to the files in the `./sample-prompts` dir for the format, or just use one of the samples for your run
+3. Install the required python packages `pip install -r requirements.txt`
-3. Run `python3 ollama-bench.py -f ./your-question-file.txt` and you will be prompted for some input
+4. Run `python3 ollama-bench.py -f ./your-question-file.txt` and you will be prompted for some input
-4. Fill in the inputs and confirm to start the run
+5. Fill in the inputs and confirm to start the run
     - `Enter Ollama host URL:` Enter the target of your Ollama server like http://127.0.0.1:11434
     - `Available models: {model list} Select up to 10 models by number (e.g., 1, 3, 5):` The list of available models on your server will be queried and presented.
 Select the models you want to use like `1, 3, 5` etc. This will test the multiple model loading capabilities of Ollama 0.1.33.
 The selected models will be used in a round-robin method to query throughout the run
     - `How many concurrent requests would you like to run?` Select how many times you want to prompt the models.
 If your prompt list is shorter than the number you put here, the program will loop over your prompt list to complete the number requested
     - `How much time in seconds should wait between requests?` This is how long to wait in between prompts.
 Lowest is 1 second.
     - `Enter the timeout duration in seconds (after which a request will be marked as running for too long):` Choose a value in seconds for how long before a request is automatically stopped.
 This comes in handy as some models start looping and generating nonsense forever.
 The program will monitor how long the run takes and automatically kill the request after the defined time.
     - `Please confirm the details of the run by typing 'yes':` You will be prompted to confirm the details of the run by typing `yes`
+6. View the results in the `./ollama-benchmark-results/{current_datetime}-benchmark` dir for your specific run

 ---